Swamy-s-Tech-Skills-Academy/learn-reactjs/react-samples/docs/typescript-configuration.md

 # TypeScript Configuration Documentation

 This document provides an overview of the TypeScript configuration used in the React Samples project, explaining key settings and their purpose.
-For a general project overview, see the [README](./README.md), or for Tailwind CSS configuration details, see the [Tailwind Configuration Guide](./tailwind-configuration.md).
+For a general project overview, see the [README](./README.md), for Tailwind CSS configuration details, see the [Tailwind Configuration Guide](./tailwind-configuration.md), or to understand our styling approaches, see the [Styling Approaches Guide](./styling-approaches.md).

 ## Configuration Structure